Skip to main content

 Climate change poses a risk for the health of the global population, businesses, communities and the economy.
 A warming planet increases the risk of wildfires, rising sea levels, extreme heat, severe weather and droughts.
 These hazards can have a direct effect on population health and further stress health care infrastructure, including the network of global manufacturing facilities and warehouses utilised by CSL in the production of life-saving medicines and therapies.
 We recognise the need to limit global warming to 1.5ºC in line with the Paris Agreement to avoid the worst impacts of climate change as identified by the Intergovernmental Panel on Climate Change (IPCC).

-Climate change affects all aspects of businesses and communities, both directly and indirectly, with the severity varying significantly by region.
+CSL is a science-led organisation which recognises that climate change affects all aspects of businesses and communities, both directly and indirectly, with the severity varying significantly by region.
 We have identified multiple opportunities to quantify and lower our greenhouse gas emissions, and expand knowledge-sharing opportunities between different functions and geographies to develop multi-purpose adaptation and mitigation solutions.

-With involvement from CSL staff across our key geographies, we identified and prioritised physical and transition climate risks and opportunities referencing CSL’s risk framework to 2030, with climate scenario analysis informing long-term changes and potential impacts in climate policy and climate hazards relevant to our operations.
+In 2022 CSL conducted an enterprise-wide climate risk and opportunities assessment, with involvement from CSL staff across our key geographies, we identified and prioritised physical and transition climate risks and opportunities referencing CSL’s risk framework to 2030, with climate scenario analysis informing long-term changes and potential impacts in climate policy and climate hazards relevant to our operations.

 Two women walking outdoors between office buildings